arabcoders/watchstate/FAQ.md

 # Environment Variables

-The recommended approach is for keys that starts with `WS_` use the `WebUI > Env` page, or `system:env` command via CLI.
+The recommended approach is for keys that starts with `WS_` use the `WebUI > Env` page.
 For other keys that aren't directly related to the tool, you **MUST** load them via container environment or the `compose.yaml` file.

 to see list of loaded environment variables, click on `Env` page in the WebUI.

-## Tool specific environment variables.
+## WatchState specific environment variables.

-These environment variables relates to the tool itself, You should manage them via `WebUI > Env` page
+Should be added/managed via the `WebUI > Env` page.

 | Key                     | Type    | Description                                                             | Default                  |
 |-------------------------|---------|-------------------------------------------------------------------------|--------------------------|